 By automating the process of identifying sensitive data, the data loss prevention system ensures that no data or documents slip under the radar.

 Network administrators can use DLP software to create a set of rules to determine which types of data fit the profile of being sensitive and needing protection.
 The software can use rules that take into account:

-- Context analysis, which studies the properties of files on the network to determine whether they need extra protection under the DLP rules.
+- Context analysis studies the properties of files on the network to determine whether they need extra protection under the DLP rules.

-- Content awareness, which studies the actual content of files on the network, attempting to determine whether the file contains sensitive information.
+- Content awareness studies the actual content of files on the network, attempting to determine whether the file contains sensitive information.